mortonne/aperture/README.txt

 Once patterns are created with one of the creation scripts in the patterns folder, a number of scripts can manipulate them.

-- increase_bin_size.m can be used to
+- modify_pat.m can be used to
 average over adjacent timebins or frequencies to create lower-resolution patterns, or average over adjacent channels for ROI analyses.
 It can also be used to average over subsets of events.
 The